isomerpages/cris-scri/news-and-events/media-releases/_posts/2024-07-29-post-The Singapore Clinical Research Institute (SCRI) Launches Comprehensive Clinical Trials Portal.md

 it easier to find relevant trials quickly and efficiently.</p>
 </li>
 </ul>
-<p><a href="0" rel="noopener noreferrer nofollow" target="_blank">ClinicalTrials.SG</a> will
+<p>ClinicalTrials․SG will be unveiled at the SCRI Clinical Trials Symposium
-be unveiled at the SCRI Clinical Trials Symposium 2024 which is themed “The Promise of Clinical Trials: Transforming Tomorrow’s Health.”
+2024 which is themed “The Promise of Clinical Trials: Transforming Tomorrow’s Health.”
 The two-day inaugural symposium (30 to 31 July 2024) organised by SCRI marks a significant milestone for the Singapore research ecosystem.&nbsp;</p>
 <p>The symposium brings together 500 clinicians, researchers, academics,
 and industry experts in clinical research and trials from both the public and private sector, and includes patients and clinical trial participants,